-Do play an instrument or sing?
+Do you play an instrument or sing?
 Draw, paint, or sculpt?
 Write prose or poetry or drama?
 Make quilts, fashion furniture, take beautiful photographs?
 Cultivate a garden?

 Most sensitive people are creative or artistic.
 You are keenly attuned to beauty and subtlety.
 You feel things intensely.
 And your style of thinking runs both deep and wide.
 How can you not be creative?